Operational Guidelines: One-Parent Family Payment

 See Cohabitation guidelines for more general information.

-One-Parent Family Payment has been classified as a Family Benefit with effect from 5 May 2005 (EU Regulation 883/2004).
+One-Parent Family Payment is classified as a Family Benefit under EU Regulation 883/2004.
 The effect of this is that an EEA national, who is employed or self-employed in Ireland and paying Irish PRSI, does not have to satisfy the Habitual Residence Condition.
 Such entitlement continues where the person becomes unemployed and is in receipt of Irish Jobseeker's Benefit or incapable of work and in receipt of Illness Benefit.

-These entitlements are payable even if his or her children are habitually resident in another EEA State.
+These entitlements are payable even if their children are habitually resident in another EEA State.
 The amount of Family Benefits payable by the Department of Social Protection will depend on whether there is entitlement to Family Benefits from another EEA State in respect of the same children.

 See Procedures following award and Payment Related Issues guidelines regarding payment arrangements while absent from the State.

-A person is disqualified from receiving One-Parent Family Payment for any period during which s/he is undergoing penal servitude, imprisonment or detention in legal custody.
-Increase for a relevant child may be paid to another person in certain circumstances.
+A person is disqualified from receiving One-Parent Family Payment for any period during which they are iundergoing penal servitude, imprisonment or detention in legal custody.
+Payment for a relevant child and othere qualified children may be made to another person in certain circumstances.

 See Procedures following award and Payment Related Issues guidelines for more detail on payment arrangements while imprisoned.